Prime-Cave/SurveyApp/README.md

 # SurveyApp
-A survey got generating questions and collecting data
+A survey app for generating questions and collecting data